Learning About Apraxia of Speech

-People who have apraxia of speech can't speak well.
-They understand language.
-They know what they want to say.
-And the muscles of the mouth and throat are strong enough to help them speak.
-But the brain isn't able to plan the order and timing needed for the muscles to move together to create speech that others can understand.
+Apraxia of speech makes it hard to speak well.
+People who have it understand language and know what they want to say.
+Their mouth and throat muscles are strong enough.
+But the brain can't plan the order and timing needed for those muscles to move together to create speech that's clear or correct.

 Apraxia of speech can be caused by several things.
 These include a stroke, an injury to the head, a brain tumour, or a disease of the nervous system.
 Sometimes it's caused by a condition that gets worse over time.
 In that case, the apraxia of speech may get worse too.

 If you have apraxia of speech, you may:

 - Often pause or struggle to say something.

 - Be able to say only a few words clearly.

 - Be able to make single sounds, but not be able to put them together into longer words or phrases.